 When a hurricane strikes and everyone else is moving to higher ground, facilities managers are headed the other way—planning when they can return and assess the damage.
 Once the storm moves offshore or loses steam, they will likely be the first ones back to the office.
 No matter how well you’ve prepared your business for a hurricane, things will be chaotic.
 If you’re a facility manager, you need to be taking the correct post-hurricane safety precautions to ensure the property is ready for a safe re-entry so everyone can get back to work.

 According to the American Meteorological Society, the U.S. faces more extreme weather events than any other country on the planet.
-The National Oceanic and Atmospheric Association (NOAA) predicted that there will be 9-13 Atlantic named storms in 2018.
+The Weather Company predicts an above-average 2019 hurricane season–with 14 Atlantic named storms.
 That’s a lot of wind, water, and debris possibly headed straight to your facilities.

 Here are the post-hurricane safety precautions you’ll need to be aware of as you inspect your buildings and what it takes to give the “all clear.”